stfc/aiida-mlip/docs/source/user_guide/data.rst

     model = ModelData.download('http://yoururl.test/model', architecture='mace', filename='model', cache_dir='/home/mlip/', force_download=False)

--The architecture of the model file can be accessed using the `architecture` property:
+- The architecture of the model file can be accessed using the `architecture` property:

 .. code-block:: python